JoelBobyM/C.N_Assignment/README.md

 # Server-Client Program
-A Server-Client Program using Socket Programming (JAVA).
+A Server-Client File-Management Program using Socket Programming (JAVA).